muellerberndt/awesome-mythx-smart-contract-security-tools/README.md

 # Mythril Tools

-A list of smart contract security tools that use [Mythril Platform](https://mythril.ai).
+A list of smart contract security tools that build on [Mythril Platform](https://mythril.ai).

 ## Libraries